Do Insurance Companies and Medicaid Cover Gender-Affirming Care?

 Medicare is an important federal health insurance program for people over the age of 65.
 It also provides coverage for people younger than 65 with certain disabilities.

-In 2016, the Centers for Medicare and Medicaid Services announced that it would determine coverage for gender confirmation surgery on a case-by-case basis.
+In 2016, the Centers for Medicare and Medicaid Services announced that it would determine coverage for "medically necessary" gender confirmation surgery on a case-by-case basis.
 The memo did not address a nationwide approach to hormone treatments.

 It's important to determine Medicare eligibility before pursuing any type of medical treatment under this program.